CONDEMNED TO LIFE: essay/synopsis for a documentary film about Vaklush Tolev and his ideas

 He shares his judgement of ‘the calamity named ignorance’, making a distinction between the behaviour of the truly ignorant man and that of the one who simply doesn’t know, the illiterate.
 The visual scene is from the place where he lived, his house in the village of Popovitsa in the Plovdiv region.
 We get to witness our hero’s ordinary everyday activities.

 Since ignorance belongs to no one group in particular, it can be encountered everywhere.
 For this reason, the linking of it to any specific figure has deliberately been avoided.
-We end the scene with a shot of our hero’s prayer before supper.
+We end the scene with a shot of our character’s prayer before supper.
 In the voiceover, Vaklush Tolev himself is heard to say: ‘TO BE STRONG when ignorance in condescension mocks.’

 A storeroom bursting at the seams with cardboard folders.
 A table on which some of these same folders have been casually piled up.
 A draught starts to blow through the room, sheets of paper start to waft around.
 The uppermost folder falls down.
 We read the police file with the classification: ‘IMPOSSIBLE TO REFORM’.